2bycodec/Rhythmic/README.md

 Upon accessing Rhythmic, you can create a new account or log in with your existing account.
 Once logged in, you can explore the various features and functionalities available.
 Some key actions include:

-- Search for songs, albums, artists, and playlists using the search bar.
 - Play songs by clicking on the play button next to the track.
-- Create and manage your own playlists.
-- Follow your favorite artists and other users.
-- Customize your account settings and preferences.

 Feel free to experiment and enjoy the music streaming experience!